I hadn’t been to justice court since 2002 after my mom died and I had to go for a probate hearing.

 I’ve never even seen the inside of a jail.
 It isn’t fair.
 I don’t remember going on field trips like this.
 Once in the fifth grade, my class went to a concert, but I don’t remember much about it.
 I’d remember a trip to jail in the fifth grade.

-They sat down and listened to my case, and showed great interest in a 61 year-old man harassing someone he doesn’t know via the internet.
-I hope the lesson was well taken, and that they don’t grow up to be just like him.
-The class trooped out after, and I got to listen to the case of two women, one of which was harassing the other, her former sister in-law.
+They sat down and listened to my case, then the class trooped out after, and I got to listen to the case of two women, one of which was harassing the other, her former sister in-law.

 I don’t know what she was burned about, seeing as how the other woman was married for a short time to her brother twenty years before.
 What could be so bad after all that time?

 I had to leave before I could hear the end of the story.
-I didn’t hear the Kicker’s excuse for behaving like a 61 year old man.
+I didn’t hear the Kicker’s excuse.
 So, I’m free to wonder about that.

 “You’re a schwarma, Finkelstein.
 Get over yourself.”